SAtacker/go_singularity_ros/README.md

 # Unofficial Guide

-## A Noobs guide to install ros melodic on singularity
+## A Noobs guide by a Noob to install ros melodic on singularity

 * As of Dec 10th,2020 Singularity is not supported on Windows
 * These guidlines are tested for Ubuntu 18.04 and ahead